nmeylan/json-table-editor/README.md

 As this structure is flat, it also allows to parse only a subset of json files by defining a depth limit, the json files is still fully read but after a given depth, content is not deserialize we only keep raw content as String which then can be parse later, by changing depth.

-This mecanism allow fast parsing of big json files, but consume more memory as for each depth level we store the full string and the parsed content.
+This mechanism allow fast parsing of big json files, but consume more memory as for each depth level we store the full string and the parsed content.
-Additionally, this mecanism allow to serialize only row that have been changed, unchanged rows are already serialized, speeding up edition of big files.
+Additionally, this mechanism allow to serialize only row that have been changed, unchanged rows are already serialized, speeding up edition of big files.

 ## Todo
 - Add new column